 For creative fraternity across the world, Apple adds a remarkable feature allowing users to install fonts in iOS 13 and iPadOS.
 On their iPhone and iPad, people can now use third-party fonts.
 While chatting with your contacts, you can easily change fonts as per your mood and the respondents’ frame of mind.
-The process of installation is a bit tricky, but with this guide, you can easily install third-party fonts on your iPhone and iPad, and use them quickly.
+The process of installation is a bit tricky, but with this guide, you can easily install custom fonts on your iPhone and iPad, and use them quickly.

 But why should anyone change fonts?
 Basically, your selection of fonts reflects your personality and your disposition in a day.
 When you are in a cheerful temperament, you may like to use a particular set of fonts; when dejected, another.
 For this reason, iPhone users love to download fonts from the App Store and use them in their everyday conversations.